-Working from home has become the new norm for many American workers.
-Even before COVID-19 forced businesses to send their employees home there were around 4 million Americans who worked remotely for at least half of the week.
+Working from home has become the new norm for many workers.
+Even before COVID-19 forced businesses to send their employees home, there were around 4 million Americans who worked remotely for at least half of the week.
 And even now, with the country slowly getting back to normal, many companies are allowing those workers who wish to stay remote to do so — either part-time or full-time.

-As many employers found out because of the pandemic, it’s a practice that has many benefits for companies, including access to a wider pool of employee talent (regardless of location), reduced employee turnover, and cost savings.
+Remote work has many benefits for companies, including access to a wider pool of employee talent (regardless of location), reduced employee turnover, and cost savings.
 And many workers, forced to work from home for the first time due to the pandemic, found that there were advantages for themselves as well.
-This has led many to believe that even after it is safe to return to the office, many businesses will continue to let workers work remotely — either part time or full time.

-But working from home, as innocuous sounding as that may seem, can also mean dealing with some major compliance requirements.
+But working from home can also mean dealing with some major compliance requirements.
 These can impact everything from business taxes to workers’ compensation.
 Unfortunately, such considerations are sometimes a surprise to employers who don’t have an HR department or lack an understanding of the implications of having remote employees.

 Here are some of the things you need to know about maintaining compliance with the laws and regulations that govern remote employees.

-If your employees work remotely, out-of-state, where do you withhold taxes?
+If your employees work from home in another state, where do you withhold taxes?
 Payroll can get particularly tricky for employers who

 As a rule, employees pay taxes to the state in which the work is performed (known as the “physical presence” rule).
 For example, if your head office is in State A but your remote employee works at home in State B, under the physical presence rule you are required to withhold unemployment and state taxes in State B, even if you don’t have a physical office there.
 But there are exceptions.

 But in certain states the law is different.
-This may mean, for example, that remote employees are subject to income tax in both the state they reside and the state in which their employer operates.
+This may mean, for example, that remote employees may encounter double taxation — being subject to income tax in both the state they reside and the state in which their employer operates.

 And what if an employee only works a few days at home (out-of-state) and the remainder at the office?
 Now, things get more complex.
-And adding to the complexity is that if your employees are working from home because of COVID-19 and you are following state work-from-home orders, the states may suspend the usual withholding requirements.
 You (and your employees) will probably want to get the advice of a tax expert due to the complexity of this issue.